zaiweizhang/votenet/README.md

 ![teaser](https://github.com/facebookresearch/votenet/blob/master/doc/teaser.jpg)

 ## Introduction
-This repository is code release for ICCV 2019 paper (arXiv report [here](https://arxiv.org/pdf/1904.09664.pdf)), and also the finetuning code for the paper DepthContrast (paper link here).
+This repository is code release for ICCV 2019 paper (arXiv report [here](https://arxiv.org/pdf/1904.09664.pdf)), and also the finetuning code for the paper [DepthContrast] (https://arxiv.org/abs/2101.02691).

 In this repository, we provide VoteNet model implementation (with Pytorch) as well as data preparation, training, finetuning and evaluation scripts on SUN RGB-D and ScanNet.